Bobbo117/Watermain-Adaptive-Threshold-Implementation/README.md

 - This system has operated 6 months with no unanticipated shutoffs.
 - Very slow leak rates may not close the valve, especially if the pressure happens to be on the up cycle.
    	- In this case, the nightly Static Leakage Test gives an abnormally high reading.
-- While this mechanism is not as sensitive as an impeller, it provides an added layer of protection without the expense.

 ## Home Assistant Screens